ONEARMY/community-platform/CONTRIBUTING.md

 The best way to start would be to look at [open design issues](https://github.com/ONEARMY/community-platform/issues?q=is%3Aissue%20state%3Aopen%20label%3A%22Task%3A%20Design%22) here in our GitHub Repository to see if anything sparks your interest.
 Another way is to get in touch with us [through Discord](https://discord.gg/p4hWHYeG), the introduce-yourself channel is a good place for that. :) Then we can chat about what would be interesting for you to help out with, as well as what we are currently working on.

-In the meantime you can check out our [UI Component library in Storybook](https://storybook.onearmy.earth).
+In the meantime you can check out our UI component libraries in Storybook.
+There are currently two, side by side during the migration described in [src/components/ui/README.md](./src/components/ui/README.md):

+- Legacy `oa-components` (theme-ui): [storybook.onearmy.earth](https://storybook.onearmy.earth), or run `bun run storybook` locally.
+- New shadcn/Base UI library: run `bun run storybook:ui` locally (port 6008).